ctjhoa/spacevim/README.md

 ## Developing

+If you want to know what happens in [`autoload/spaceneovim.vim`](https://github.com/Tehnix/spaceneovim/blob/master/autoload/spaceneovim.vim#L1), check out the beginning of the file for a brief introduction into what is going on in the script.

 To easily test your changes it is recommended to symlink the various files into your `.config/nvim` folder.
 The ones you want to replace are

 - `.config/nvim/spaceneovim-layers` to test layer changes